Bi-State Area Information

 Where is the Bi-State?

 The Bi-State area occurs along the California-Nevada border, it covers an area approximately 170-miles long and up to 60 miles wide.
-It includes portions of five counties in western Nevada: Douglas, Lyon, Mineral, Nye, and Esmeralda; and three counties in eastern California: Alpine, Mono, and Inyo.
+It includes portions of five counties in western Nevada: Douglas, Lyon, Mineral, Carson City, and Esmeralda; and three counties in eastern California: Alpine, Mono, and Inyo.
 Land ownership is composed of federal, state, county, tribal and private lands.

 What is the Bi-State Sage-Grouse?